yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 Discrete Actions - Single Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DQN with extensions (double DQN, prioritized replay, ...) and ACER are the recommended algorithm.
+DQN with extensions (double DQN, prioritized replay, ...) and ACER are the recommended algorithms.
-DQN is usually slower to train (regarding wall clock time) but is the most sample efficient (because of its replay buffer)
+DQN is usually slower to train (regarding wall clock time) but is the most sample efficient (because of its replay buffer).

 Discrete Actions - Multiprocessed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^